jax-b/ModulerKTNE/Planing_Drawings/Typed Notes.md

  - 0x01 Get Module Config (Gets current scenario id and progress)
  - 0x02 Get Module Status (Should contain if solved)
  - 0x11 Set Module Config (Should contain the scenario id for that module, ie blue abort button with 1 bat and blue strip)
+ - 0x12 Time Sync

-### TimeKeeping
+### Time Keeping
-    # the current countdown time should be sent out to all modules using the 0xFF address
+~~- the current countdown time should be sent out to all modules using the 0xFF address~~
 ### I2C Address Locations
 #### Modules
 ##### Front